neiltheblue/simplesambaserver/README.md

 This is a bare bones samba server which allows for full customisation of the smb.conf file.
 You can define new user accounts and groups, and add users to groups.

-The server includes nmbd and smbd services which are runs in the forground and can be monitored with `docker logs`
+The server includes nmbd and smbd services which are runs in the forground and can be monitored with `docker logs -f <container_name>`

 ## To run a simple server